THE MOSSLEY MANAGERS

 He was a key player in the Mossley side that narrowly lost out on promotion to Workington in 1999.
 Resigned in January 2010 to briefly become assistant manager to Benny Phillips at Stalybridge Celtic.
 Appointed manager of Winsford United for a second time in the close season of 2010 before returning to Woodley Sports.

 Willcock later became manager of Glossop North End and led them to Wembley in the FA Vase and the NWCL title in the 2014-15 season.
+He was appointed as manager of Shaw Lane FC in April 2018.

 John FLANAGAN 2010